updated

 What else ...

-We will assist you with visa extensions if necessary.
-It is very important not to underestimate this.
-With sufficient responsibility and cooperation with the authorities, it is now possible to extend your stay in Thailand for more than six months without any problems.
+We are here to assist you with visa extensions if required.
+It's essential to take this process seriously.
+By working responsibly and cooperating with the authorities, you can now extend your stay in Thailand for more than six months without any problems.

 • A little more information